· Indexing in PubMed Central

 JFMS Open Reports considers manuscripts submitted in the following formats.

 Short Communications (ie, short research papers) must provide novel information relevant to veterinary practitioners and/or clinical researchers.
 Short Communications will generally comprise reports/studies on well-recognised diseases, documenting valuable national or regional data on disease prevalence or other relevant regional findings.
-They should generally not exceed 1,500–2,000 words and should include a self-contained Abstract (up to 250 words, structured with subheadings as detailed in Preparing your manuscript, followed by Introduction, Materials and methods, Results, Discussion, Conclusions, Acknowledgments, Funding and Conflict of interest statements, and References.
+They should generally not exceed 1,500–2,000 words and should include a self-contained Abstract (up to 250 words, structured with subheadings as detailed in Preparing your manuscript, followed by Introduction, Materials and methods, Results, Discussion, Conclusions, Acknowledgments, Conflict of Interest, Funding, Ethical Approval and Informed Consent statements, and References.

 Case Reports must be original and include genuinely novel information that would be of value to practitioners and/or clinical researchers.
-They should generally not exceed 1,500–2,000 words and should include a self-contained Abstract (up to 250 words, structured with subheadings as detailed in Preparing your manuscript), followed by Introduction (optional), Case description, Discussion, Conclusions, Acknowledgments, Funding and Conflict of interest statements, and References.
-Case Reports may either be submitted in a traditional format.
+They should generally not exceed 1,500–2,000 words and should include a self-contained Abstract (up to 250 words, structured with subheadings as detailed in Preparing your manuscript), followed by Introduction (optional), Case description, Discussion, Conclusions, Acknowledgments, Conflict of Interest, Funding, Ethical Approval and Informed Consent statements, and References.

 Case Series must be original and include genuinely novel information that would be of value to practitioners and/or clinical researchers.
-They should generally not exceed 1,500–2,000 words and should include a self-contained Abstract (up to 250 words, structured with subheadings as detailed in Preparing your manuscript), followed by Introduction (optional), Case series description, Discussion, Conclusions, Acknowledgments, Funding and Conflict of interest statements, and References.
+They should generally not exceed 1,500–2,000 words and should include a self-contained Abstract (up to 250 words, structured with subheadings as detailed in Preparing your manuscript), followed by Introduction (optional), Case series description, Discussion, Conclusions, Acknowledgments, Conflict of Interest, Funding, Ethical Approval and Informed Consent statements, and References.
 Note that large prospective/retrospective case series fall within the scope of the sister journal, JFMS.

 Letters commenting on articles recently published in JFMS Open Reports will be considered for publication in the journal.
 Letters should not exceed 1,000 words (including references and one table or figure).
 The Editors may send the letter to the authors of the original paper for comment so that both letter and reply may be published together.